zendawg/timeclock4j/README.md

 The purpose of `timeclock4j` originally was to enable synchronisation via Dropbox both through CLI, UI (system tray) and Android versions; when a clock-in or -out was performed, the changes would get pushed to Dropbox and the changes detected by any of the applications being ran.

-The Android app has to be synchronised manually (pull & push)
+The Android app has to be synchronised manually (pull & push).
+The Android app assumes that the timelog file will be called '.timelog' and be in the following directory in the user's Dropbox:

+Apps/Timeclock4j